KEY TAKEAWAYS

 Health access Some providers have online access to doctors and health service providers when you sign up for their group insurance plans

-Emergency travel medical Coverage if you have a medical emergency while traveling, trip cancellation/interruption
+Emergency travel medical Coverage if you have a medical emergency while travelling

 Critical illness A lump sum payment when you are diagnosed with a critical illness